CrazyWolf13/CrazyWolf13/README.md

 # Hi, I'm Tobias! 👋

 Tech-focused student currently pursuing an apprenticeship in IT as Platform Developer in Switzerland 🇨🇭, I'm passionate about system administration, Linux, and everything about Homelab! 🖥️❤️ I love customization and tweaking my setups to make them unique and efficient.
 I'm also a **huge fan of Proxmox** – it's an awesome virtualization platform, and I have really good knowledge of it!
-If you like customization too, feel free to check out my custom PowerShell profile [here](https://github.com/CrazyWolf13/unix-pwsh). 🚀

 ---